Introduction to I12 – JEEP

 Beamline I12-JEEP (Joint Engineering, Environmental, and Processing) is a high energy X-ray beamline for imaging, diffraction and scattering, which operates at energies of 53-150 keV.

-I12 was built to be suitable for experiments, which utilize:
+I12 was designed and built to be suitable for experiments, which utilize:

 • time-resolved in situ measurements